-- a maximum vertical dimension of 1.5m from ground level for any single retaining structure; or - b. where incorporating a retaining structure greater than 1.5m in height, the retaining wall is stepped, terraced and landscaped as follows: - maximum 1m vertical, minimum 0.5m horizontal, maximum 2m vertical (refer figure below); or
+- a maximum vertical dimension of 1.5m from ground level for any single retaining structure; or - b. where incorporating a retaining structure greater than 1.5m in height, the retaining wall is stepped, terraced and landscaped as follows: - i. maximum 1m vertical, minimum 0.5m horizontal, maximum 2m vertical (refer figure below); or

-- where incorporating benching along the short axis (from side to side boundary) of a lot: - benching has a maximum total height of 4m i. per lot - each bench has a maximum height of 2m (refer Figure below); or
+- where incorporating benching along the short axis (from side to side boundary) of a lot: - i. benching has a maximum total height of 4m per lot - ii. each bench has a maximum height of 2m (refer Figure below); or